DeutscheSoft/AWML/README.md

 ## Documentation

 The documentation for this project is built using `sphinx-js`.
-It can be found in the `doc` directory.
-Building the documentation requires `sphinx-js` to be installed. `sphinx-js` requires `jsdoc` which can be installed by running
+The documentation source files can be found in the `doc` directory.
+Building the documentation requires `sphinx-js` to be installed.
+`sphinx-js` requires `jsdoc` which can be installed by running

     npm ci

 inside of the `doc` directory.

-After that building the documentation can be done using
+After that the documentation can be built using

     make html